Upcoming BCBC Events >>

-In a time of rising complexity in every business, we invite you to join award winning and former national affairs columnist Jeffrey Simpson and special guests for a rare and insightful discussion on Canada at 150: Our nation’s partnerships with the United States and new challenges and opportunities in a complex world.
+In a time of rising complexity in every business, we invite you to join award winning, former national affairs columnist Jeffrey Simpson, and special guests, for a rare and insightful discussion on Canada at 150: Our nation's partnerships with the United States, and new challenges and opportunities in a complex world.

 Past speakers at the Chair’s Dinner have included Elyse Allan of GE Canada, Dominic Barton of McKinsey, Kishore Mahbubani of the UN Security Council and Lorraine Mitchelmore formerly of Shell Canada which have all brought global perspectives that impact our thinking and future actions.

-BCBC’s vision as “The Place Where Leaders Meet to Unlock BC’s Full Potential”, will be on full display the evening of June 7 where you will be joined by BC’s fellow thought leaders in business, academia, First Nations and government to connect and gain insights from Jeffrey and our special guests.
+BCBC’s vision as “The Place Where Leaders Meet to Unlock BC’s Full Potential”, will be on full display the evening of June 7th where you will be joined by BC’s fellow thought leaders in business, academia, First Nations and government to gain insights regarding the challenges impacting our competitiveness in the global marketplace.

 Get your tickets today by clicking below.
-This event will sell out.
+This event will sell out soon.

 Wednesday, June 7, 2017